dgovil/PythonForMayaSamples/README.md

-# Python For Maya: Artist Friendly Programming
+# Python For All By Maya: Artist Friendly Programming

-## Table of Contents
+## Table of guide

 * [Course Outline](#course-outline)
 * [Software Being Used](#tools-that-will-be-used)